 How did a regular fun gathering turns to be one of the biggest event in the Haitian community?
 In a nutshell, that’s the history of Compas Festival.

 The concept is really simple.
 Emerging locals and well established artists perform outdoors in beautiful, Miami.
-At first glance, it’s a winning combination, but not all winning combination last 20 years.
+At first glance, it’s a winning combination, but not all winning combination lasts 20 years.

 Whether planned or unplanned marketing coup de grace, the event draws an average of 25 000 visitors.
 The show itself lasts from six to eight hours with a minimum of 15 acts, intertwined with intermissions, brusque mixes, disappearing acts, special addresses and at times long tirades.